MarvinKovac/MarvinKovac/README.md

 - 👋 Hi, I’m @MarvinKovac
 - 👀 I’m interested in software applications for business purposes.
 - 🌱 I’m currently studying Information Systems at TUM.
-- 📫 How to reach me: marvin.kovac01@gmail.com
+- 📫 How to reach me: marvin.kovac@tum.de

 <!---
 MarvinKovac/MarvinKovac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.